Mental Health Resources

 If you are feeling overwhelmed, please seek out help.
 Use Psychology Today’s search engine and/or SAMHSA’s search tool to find therapists, treatment facilities, health care centers, support groups, and more.

-- Find the right LGBTQ helpline for you by browsing the United Way of Pennsylvania’s list of service providers .
+- Browse the United Way of Pennsylvania’s list of service providers .

 - The Trevor Support Center offers help around a number of topics, from healthy relationships, to coming out, to homelessness, and more.
-Connect with them by text by texting START to 678-678.
+Connect with them by texting START to 678-678.

 - Call the LGBT National Hotline at 888-843-4564 for confidential peer support and other resources.